NetherlandsForensicInstitute/puma/README.md

 horizontally).

 ## Troubleshooting
+### ADB shows status unauthorized
+This happens when you did not allow data transfer via usb.
+Tap on the charging popup or go to `settings > USB preferences` and select `File Transfer`.

 ### Installing Appium with npm fails
 If you are behind a proxy and the appium install hangs, make sure to configure your `~/.npmrc` with the following settings.